mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    # Close and save the HDF5 file
    f.close()

-Alternatively, for machine withouts HDF5 and/or h5py, materials data may be imported from a pickle_ binary file using the ``openmoc.materialize`` module.
+Alternatively, for machines without HDF5 and/or h5py, materials data may be imported from a pickle_ binary file using the ``openmoc.materialize`` module.
 For pickle files, the materials data should be stored as a Python dictionary_.
 The dictionary must contain a key/value pair for the number of energy groups, and sub-dictionaries for each material's cross-sections.
 The following code snippet illustrates how one might populate a pickle file with material cross-section data adhering to the standard expected by the ``openmoc.materialize`` module:

 .. code-block:: python